 where in inequality $(i)$ we use Jensen's inequality, in $(ii)$ we note that $(\sum_{i=1}^m x_i)^2 \le m\sum_{i=1}^m x_i^2$, and in $(iii)$ we use law of total expectation.
-This concludes the proof of the lemma. \end{proof}
+This concludes the proof of the lemma.\end{proof}

-\paragraph{Clipping the Bellman Error Bound:} In Lemma~\ref{lem:clipping_friendly_bellman_bound}, we obtained a bound on the maximum of the Bellman errors $\max\{\advlucb\kh\xa,\adv\kh\xa\} $.
-To apply the clipped decomposition~\ref{lem:clipped_regret}, we need to convert this into a bound on $\max\{\advlucbfullclip\kh\xa,\advfullclip\kh\xa\}$: \begin{lemma}[Bound on the clipped Bellman errors via fictitious trajectories] If the bonuses $\bonusk\xa$ are valid and Q-advisor $\tuplek\xa$ admissible, we have the following for all $x,a,h$:
+\xhdr{Clipping the Bellman Error Bound.} In Lemma~\ref{lem:clipping_friendly_bellman_bound}, we obtained a bound on the maximum of the Bellman errors $\max\{\advlucb\kh\xa,\adv\kh\xa\} $.
+To apply the clipped decomposition~\ref{lem:clipped_regret}, we need to convert this into a bound on $\max\{\advlucbfullclip\kh\xa,\advfullclip\kh\xa\}$: \begin{lemma}[Bound on the clipped Bellman errors via fictitious trajectories] If the bonuses $\bonusk\xa$ are valid and Q-advisor $\tuplek\xa$ admissible, for all $x,a,h$, it holds:

-\end{lemma} \begin{proof}[Proof Sketch] Since $\clip{\epsilon}{x}$ is non-decreasing in $x$,
+\end{lemma} \begin{proof}[Proof sketch] Since $\clip{\epsilon}{x}$ is non-decreasing in $x$,

-We then distribute the clipping operations across the summands above applying the following lemma: \begin{claim}[Lemma B.5 in \cite{SimchowitzJamieson19}] Let $m \ge 2$, $a_1,\dots,a_m \ge 0$.
+We then distribute the clipping operations across the summands above by the next lemma: \begin{claim}[Lemma B.5 in \cite{SimchowitzJamieson19}] Let $m \ge 2$, $a_1,\dots,a_m \ge 0$.
 Then

 \end{claim} The rest of the proof is identical to the proof of Lemma B.6 in \cite{SimchowitzJamieson19} and omitted in the interest of brevity.
 Here we note that the $\gapclipmin/8SAH$ term that arises in clipping $\errlogbark(x_\tau,a_\tau)^2$ comes from expressing the expectation as a weighted sum with at most $SAH$ terms.
 We use the crude lower bound $\gapmin/(8H^2)$ on $\gapcheck_h\xa$ because it involves an expectation over future state/action pairs other than $\xa$, and we wish to avoid the complication of, for example, clipping $\errlogbark(x',a')^2$ at $\gapcliph\xa$ for $(x',a') \ne \xa$. \end{proof}